Volunteer Ombudsman Program (VOP)

 - Perform any type of hands-on personal care, activity, or treatment for residents, including: offering a resident a drink/snack, transferring them from one location to another (e.g., from bed to chair).

-Twenty-four hours of training are required for certification, including a combination of the following:
+Training provided by the Volunteer Ombudsman Program is required for certification, including a combination of the following:

 - Eight hours of classroom training